lineality/Online_Voting_Using_One_Time_Pads/README.md

 It may be possible to have both a public verified 'open' ballot format and some unique element for the voter to check that the ballot comes from the Vote-Office with the voters one-time-pad (such as a unique id code at the bottom or top of the ballot)

-Step 4: (Sending Out the not-yet-completed Ballot to the Voter) During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.
+Step 4: (Sending Out the Not-Yet-Completed Ballot to the Voter) During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.
 (note: document vs. .csv file format)

 #### Note: As an example method for a 'personalized ballot,' a randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

-Step 5: (Receive the not-yet-completed ballot [on-line]) Voter Receives Ballot online.
+Step 5: (Voter Receives the not-yet-completed ballot [over-a-network]) Voter Receives Ballot online.

 (Note: There is a choice here between using a public standardized ballot or a per-person ballot (e.g. with a unique id number or such, to verify that the ballot-form sent was the same as that received, or a short-form vote which contains just the choices and not all the text of the ballot.)

 Step 6: (Decrypt and print ballot [off-line])
-Using one piece of software, the voter offline (enforced by software, possibly hardware) 'decrypts' the ballot and then physically prints the ballot.
+Using one piece of software, the voter offline (enforced by software, possibly hardware) 'decrypts' the ballot.

+Step 7:(Print Ballot [off-line]) physically prints the decrypted ballot

-Step 7: (Validate the not-yet-completed Ballot [off-line]) The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
+Step 8: (Validate the not-yet-completed Ballot [off-line]) The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
 There are various and possibly multiple ways to check this (elaboration pending).

 (Note on Steps 5 and 6: possibly the validity of the ballot could or should be checked during both steps)

-Step 8: (Complete the Ballot, Mark Votes) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices).
+Step 8: (Mark Ballot with Vote Choices6) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices).
 (Details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

 Step 9: (Digitize the Completed Ballot)
 The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).